The Best Sandwiches in Portland to Order Right Now

 Whether it’s the simple pleasure of a peanut butter and jelly, a towering, multilayered monstrosity of meats and cheeses, or a bacon, egg, and cheese, a sandwich is a hard thing to beat for literally any meal of the day.
 This is especially true in the pandemic-ridden world of 2020, as their portability and the fact that counter shops that serve them are still open means you can take them home to safely eat or bring them to a park or yard.
-And, luckily, Portland is rife with sandwich shops (a couple of the best, to be exact), from the artisanal market with house brined meats, to the workhouse deli sandwiches doled out over busy countertops.
+And, luckily, Portland is rife with sandwich shops from the artisanal market with house brined meats, to the workhouse deli sandwiches doled out over busy countertops.

 The argument that Portland doesn’t have good, authentic bagels has been pretty much put to rest at this point, and Bernstein’s Bagels is the chewy, delicious nail in that coffin (to really mix metaphors).
-The bagel shop has two locations, and while the bagels here are perfectly good with just some schmear, they’re even better when sandwiching cream cheese, eggs, prosciutto, and arugula betwixt the breads.
+While the bagels here are perfectly good with just some schmear, they’re even better when sandwiching cream cheese, eggs, prosciutto, and arugula between the breads.
 A fair number of other sandwich offerings including vegetarian options, lox and cream cheese with capers and onions, and regular daily specials.

-Relatively new to the mix, Güero helped popularize the torta scene in Portland’s sandwich culture.
-The casual, colorful spot is all about the Mexican sandwich, including a killer Mexican street burger and a juicy pollo pibil with achiote-marinated roasted chicken.
-The real draw, though, is the incredibly messy ahogada -- the shop’s version of the Jalisco classic with pork, habanero slaw, and cilantro on a grilled bun.
+This casual, colorful spot is all about the torta, including a killer Mexican street burger and a juicy pollo pibil with achiote-marinated roasted chicken.
+One draw is the incredibly messy ahogada -- the shop’s version of the Jalisco classic with pork, habanero slaw, and cilantro on a grilled bun.
 The beast gets drenched in a spicy achiote tomato sauce, which means it’s not available for delivery, only takeout.
 It’s best paired with a margarita, and while the shop currently isn’t making margs, it is selling margarita kits for some easy home bartending.

 A cute, cozy bistro and market up in the sleepy Woodlawn neighborhood, Ps & Qs offers a modest but lovingly crafted menu of deli sandwiches, with dining on the patio as well as for takeout.
 The menu changes a lot, but usually has fun and creative offerings like a crispy polenta sandwich; jerk chicken with cilantro slaw and jalapeño jam on a hoagie; turkey and hummus with olives and arugula; or a fun vegetarian chickpea salad sandwich.
 The whole thing feels a bit like a French cafe meets an American bodega.
 Go see for yourself.

-This sandwich shop does one thing, and one thing only: eggy, cheesy brekkie sandos.
-A classic tale of the Portland food cart turned brick and mortar (and then opening two more food carts), Fried Egg I’m In Love serves its musically punny sandwiches (Huevo Mutilation, Free-Range Against the Machine, etc) daily in its subway-tiled space, as well as its food carts downtown and at the Prost! marketplace.
-Its signature sandwich, The Yolko Ono, remains its best -- a greasy, satisfying amalgamation of egg, parmesan, peso, and housemade sausage patty on toasted sourdough -- it’s even better with the addition of a crispy hash brown patty.
+A classic tale of the Portland food cart turned brick and mortar (and then opening two more food carts), Fried Egg I’m In Love serves its musically punny sandwiches (Huevo Mutilation, Free-Range Against the Machine, etc.) daily in its subway-tiled space, as well as its food carts downtown and at the Prost! marketplace.
+Its signature sandwich, The Yolko Ono, remains its best -- a greasy, satisfying amalgamation of egg, parmesan, pesto, and housemade sausage patty on toasted sourdough -- it’s even better with the addition of a crispy hash brown patty.
 The downtown food cart location is open (and no, downtown is not a warzone by any means), as is its location at the Prost! food cart pod on Mississippi, both for takeaway.

 One of two sandwich shops to make it all the way to our national list, Stacked Sandwich Shop comes from chef Gabriel Pascuzzi, who spent time at Copenhagen’s Noma, one of the most lauded restaurants in the world.
 Despite his fine-dining background, Stacked is a pretty casual affair, a counter service restaurant in a busy industrial space that serves hearty, home-cooked sandwiches.
 Everything here is prepared in house, save the bread -- meats are brined, smoked, roasted, and carved, vegetables are preserved or pickled, and even the chips are hand-fried.
 Much of the menu changes seasonally, but favorites like the smoked turkey reuben or the beloved oxtail French dip remain year round.

 Devil’s Dill serves Italian and American-style sandwiches with unique flair on crusty, fluffy ciabatta bread from the excellent local bakery Fleur De Lis.
 Meatier options include things like grinders, pulled pork, and red wine-braised beef with grilled onions and peppers, while the less meat-inclined diner can find grilled cheese with vegetables or barbecue seitan.
-Diners can either swing by the grab-and-go deli, which is open until 3am, what with restaurants across Portland required to close by 10pm in accordance with COVID-19 restrictions; however, it still offers its own delivery service, as well as takeout.
+The shop is no longer open until 3am, what with restaurants across Portland required to close by 10pm in accordance with COVID-19 restrictions; however, it still offers its own delivery service, as well as takeout.

 Downtown and Buckman

-It’s hard to think of a sandwich shop more iconic to Portland than Lardo.
-One of two Portland shops to make it to our best in the US list, the two Lardo shops are always busy, with lines sometimes out the door even before social distancing guidelines spaced everyone out.
+Nowadays, it’s hard to think of a sandwich shop more iconic to Portland than Lardo.
+One of two Portland shops to make it to our best in the US list, the two Lardo shops are always busy, with lines out the door even before social distancing guidelines spaced everyone out.
 Here, it’s all about overindulgence, with rich, greasy pork and beef sandwiches going out alongside towering fried chicken sandwiches and pho-spiced French dips.
 Adding a side of dirty fries -- golden fries topped with parmesan, herbs, peppers, and pork bits -- is the most delicious way to get your weekly sodium intake in a single meal.
-While the menu stays pretty consistent, there’s also a monthly “chefwich” made by a visiting chef, with proceeds going to a charity of the chef’s choice.

-A cozy cafe and sandwich shop, Meat Cheese Bread is all about using high quality, locally-sourced ingredients from its meats and cheeses to its breads.
+A cozy cafe and sandwich shop, Meat Cheese Bread is all about using high quality, locally sourced ingredients from its meats and cheeses to its breads.
 Equally split between hot and cold sandwiches -- as well as a few breakfast specials -- the shop rocks elevated takes on classics, like a turkey and cheese kicked up with some havarti, bacon, and sweet onion on a rustic white bread, or a solid BLT with heirloom tomatoes, thick, local bacon, and lettuce on a crusty ciabatta.
 Its simplicity makes it a neighborhood favorite in Buckman, especially with its picnic tables out front.

 Boise and Laurelhurst